-It helps you intuitively interpret the context and understand the pressures facing your customer.
+It helps you intuitively interpret the context and understand your customer’s pressures.

 The key to understanding another person is empathetic listening – trying to understand everything (including the nonverbal signals) the other person is communicating.

-What’s emotions are motivating them?
-You listen for feeling, for meaning, for behavior, and other signals.
+What’s emotions motivate them?
+You listen for feeling, meaning, behavior, and other signals.

 Focus on developing conversations, not campaigns.

-You need to demonstrate that you’re interested in their world as fellow humans and their motivations.
+You need to demonstrate that you’re interested in their world and their motivations as fellow humans.
 Use empathy maps and personas to understand your customer and how to better connect with them in conversations.
-For more on this reading Copyblogger: Empathy Maps: A Complete Guide to Crawling Inside Your Customer’s Head.

 4. The best marketing and selling feels like helping (because it is)

 Our marketing and lead nurturing are anchored on this idea.
 As customers, we can feel when someone’s trying to push us to do something.

 We know when we’re being treated as objects to convert.
 Also, we recognize when someone sincerely cares.
 They’re not trying to push their agenda; they’re genuinely trying to help us.